vinnyoodles/omni-ngs-simulator/README.md

 It should have the following format:

 ```
 title:       title that will be rendered in html
 caption:     description of the simulator that will be rendered in html
 route:       url path name (follows /simulators)
 arguments:   list of argument names in the order that they must appear in the qsub script
-ready: True
+tags:        list of keywords used for searching
+ready:       boolean dictating whether or not the simulator is production ready
 ```

 ### 2. Create flask form class